Tutorials - Photo Editing Basics

 How to create advanced masks in Photoshop

-In this tutorial I lay out the foundation for my creative post processing.
+In this tutorial I lay out the foundation for my creative photo editing.
 I use masks a lot in Photoshop and here I show a set of my most commonly used masks, including hard edge masks, Luminosity Masks and a more targeted Luminosity Mask.
+Knowing how to create those different kinds of masks in Photoshop is very valuable, if you intend to raise your photo editing skills to the next level.

 How to use masks in Photoshop

-After knowing how to create certain masks, it's even more important to know how to use them.
-In this video I show some use cases.
+After knowing how to create certain masks, it's even more important to know when and how to use them.
+In this video I show some photo editing use cases for each of the masks I created in the previous video.
+As an example I use a photo of the Vatican I took in rome some years ago.

 How to Dodge and Burn

-In this video I show you how I do doge and burn, which is an essential technique I use a lot in my post processing.
+In this video I show you how I do doge and burn, which is an essential technique I use a lot in my photo editing.
 You'll also see me using it in my other tutorials.
-I also show you how I use Lumenzia in the process here.
+I also show you how I use Photoshop plugin Lumenzia in the process here.
+It allows me to quickly create luminosity masks, turn them into selections and then perform the doging and burning through them.
+This allows me to do very targeted dodge and burn and I can be very intentional with my photo editing.

-I use a set of plugins in my workflow, which I also want to share with you:
+I use a set of plugins in my photo editing workflow, which I also want to share with you:

 - My favourite set of Plugins was recently acquired by DXO.
-There is still a free version available of the The Nik Plugin Collection.
+But there is also still a free version of the The Nik Plugin Collection available.

 - To sharpen my photos for the web I use another free plugin, the Web Sharpener by Andreas Resch.